 - Wise use of natural resources

 - Educating and engaging the community

-Environmental Sustainability Grants are open to not-for-profit, incorporated community groups and organisations (or those auspiced by a group that is incorporated).
+The grant is open to not-for-profit, incorporated community groups and organisations (or those auspiced by a group that is incorporated).
 Please note they are not available for schools, businesses or individuals.

 Rebates for Solar

 The Victorian Government’s Solar Homes Program provides rebates for solar panel (PV) systems for homeowners, rental properties (via the landlord) and businesses.
 Also on offer is solar hot water rebates and rebates for solar and battery installations.
 The Government wants to help Victorians cut their electricity bills and reduce greenhouse gas emissions.

 For eligibility requirements visit the Solar Homes Program website.
 For comprehensive information on installing solar power on your property, details about feed-in-tariffs and how to avoid common pitfalls, visit Council’s Solar and Renewable Energy page.

 $250 Power Saving Bonus

 The Victorian Government is offering a $250 Power Saving Bonus for Pensioner Concession Card holders and some Health Care Card holders (including JobSeeker, Youth Allowance, Austudy and Abstudy recipients).
 The $250 bonus is a once-off payment to provide direct support to vulnerable households experiencing energy bill stress due to the COVID-19 pandemic.

 For more information including eligibility requirements visit: